Bonitasoft-Community/bonita-mongodb-connectors/README.md

 - MongoDB datasource connection connector (requires MongoDB datasource - see: https://github.com/pozil/mongodb-jndi-datasource)

 Sample Bonita processes:
-- Mongo Connectors Test - Test processes that allows to test the connectors:
+- Mongo Connectors Test - Test processes that allows to test the connectors
 - Mongo Store - A sample use case of business processes using MongoDB